African Lion 2024: Planning continues as Morocco hosts second multinational planning event

-Planners attending African Lion 2024 mid planning event at Agadir, Morocco, receive a welcome brief, January 29, 2024.
+AGADIR, Morocco – The Moroccan Royal Armed Forces, a joint planning team from the United States alongside planners from 13 different nations met to conduct the main planning event for exercise African Lion 2024, here, Jan.
+29 – Feb.
+03, 2024.

 2024 marks the 20th anniversary of AFRICOM’s premier and largest annual combined, joint exercise African Lion.
 This year’s exercise will take place April 19 through May 31 and is hosted across Morocco, Ghana, Senegal and Tunisia with more than 7,100 participants from over twenty nations, including contingents from NATO.
 African Lion 24 will focus on enhancing readiness between the U.S. and partner nation forces.

-(Courtesy Photo)
+This multi-component, multinational exercise will showcase a full array of capabilities in the land, air, maritime, and cyberspace domains including HIMARs-HIRAIN employment, airborne operations, medical treatment missions and more, with the goal to strengthen interoperability among participants and showcase the ability to establish operational readiness.

+"There is a vast level of cooperation and shared understanding between the US and our African Partners that makes this exercise successful every year," said US Army Col. Ranjini Danaraj, the Director of Operations for SETAF-AF.
+"With such a diverse group of nations, it is important that the planning process is deliberate and comprehensive to ensure the training meets our units' and partner's training objectives," said Danaraj.

 |Date Taken: